thiagorossener/jekflix-template/_posts/2025-2-15-ANN-OptionPricing-DeltaHedging.md

   - Black Scholes
 author: Rachael
 ---

-This project is to explore the performance of non-parametric models such as artifical neural networks (ANN) and how it compares to the pricing performance to the parametric model such as the Black-Scholes (BS) prcing formula.
-In this project, we perform both the option pricing and delta hedging strategy to the European Volatility Index call options from January 2021 to December 2021.
+This project examines the efficiency of non-parametric models, specifically artificial neural networks (ANNs), compared to the parametric Black-Scholes (BS) pricing formula in option pricing and delta hedging strategies.
+This project focuses on European Volatility Index call options over the period from January 2021 to December 2021, assessing both models in terms of pricing accuracy and hedging effectiveness.

 <h2 class="toc_title">Option Pricing Method</h2>

 <h3 class="toc_title">Data Preparation</h3>

-I incorporated daily options, forward prices, and interest rates.
-The 3-month U.S. Treasury Bill was extracted from the Federal Reserve Economic Data (FRED) and mappted to the option's traded month.
-The sole purpose of the 3-month U.S. Treasury Bill was to calculate the present value of the underlying price (VIX).
+The analysis includes daily options, forward prices, and interest rates.
+Data for the 3-month U.S. Treasury Bill which was retrieved from the Federal Reserve Economic Data (FRED), is used to calculate the present value of the underlying price (VIX) based on the option's trading month.

 <h3 class="toc_title">Model Build Up</h3>

 Features:
-- Stock/Strike (S/X): The daily trading's underlying price (VIX) was reserved calculated using the monthly interest rate from FRED to find the present value of the underlying price (VIX).
+- Stock/Strike (S/X): The VIX's daily trading price was discounted using the monthly interest rate from FRED to determine its present value.
-- Time to Expiration(T-t): This was calculated using the maturity date and the current trading date to find the day count difference, and the converted to per unit of 1 year (252 trading days).
+- Time to Expiration(T-t): The days between the current trading date and the maturity date were counted and normalized to a year scale (252 trading days).

 Predictor:
-- Market option price/strike price: This normalization simplifies the model’s task by scaling option prices relative to their strike price, which helps in handling options of varying scales and valuations uniformly.
+- Market option price/strike price ratio: This normalization scales the option prices relative to their strike prices, facilitating a uniform analysis across different scales and valuations.

 <h3 class="toc_title">ANN Model Architecture</h3>

 The architecture begins with an input layer configured dynamically to handle any size of financial data.
-It features a hidden layer with 4 neurons using a sigmoid activation function to capture complex nonlinear relationships within the data.
-The output layer, also utilizing a sigmoid function, ensures final predictions are bounded between 0 and 1.
+It features a hidden layer with 4 neurons using a sigmoid activation function to model nonlinearities and an output layer with sigmoid activation to ensure predictions stay within the range of 0 to 1.

 <h3 class="toc_title">Results</h3>

-With the trained model, we predict options such as all samples, in the money, out the money, at the money, short maturity, medium maturity, and long maturity.
+The trained model predicts prices for various option types including all samples, in-the-money, out-of-the-money, at-the-money, and across different maturities: short, medium, and long.

 ![Screenshot 2025-02-15 at 2 53 25 PM](https://github.com/user-attachments/assets/6c368272-f972-4689-8dd9-4aaa729ae335)

-The table presents the performance comparison on the test dataset, between the pricing prediction of the BS model vs the Market, and the pricing prediction of the ANN vs the Market. across different moneyness and time-to-maturity.
+The table above displays a performance comparison of the BS and ANN models against market prices on the test dataset, detailing variations by option moneyness and time-to-maturity.

-As you can see, the difference between the performance measures of BS and ANN is generally small, showing a similar performance.
-In fact, from the results table, the ANN model performs relatively better for ATM, OTM, and Long Maturity cases.
+As you can see, **the difference between the performance measures of BS and ANN is generally small, showing a similar performance**.
+In fact, from the results table, **the ANN model performs relatively better for ATM, OTM, and Long Maturity cases.**

 ![Screenshot 2025-02-15 at 2 58 21 PM](https://github.com/user-attachments/assets/78acf443-bf84-4ba3-86d7-1624aac60584)

 Figure 1 and 2 above shows the graphical representation of the entire test dataset results where the predicted price is plotted as a function of the actual price.

-Typically for the best results is a diagonal linear line, where the actual price equals the predicted price as unit increases.
+Typically for the best results is a diagonal linear line, where the actual price equals the predicted price as the unit increases.
 The variance of the prediction price of the BS model is relatively larger than that of the ANN models.
 However, while the ANN predicts well from unit 0 to 1, the predicted price converges to 1 after unit 1.

 ![Screenshot 2025-02-15 at 3 01 21 PM](https://github.com/user-attachments/assets/1444b7e2-eba2-4217-a336-9c57b0adeb7c)